You can meet with Matt Rojo in downtown Walnut Creek and with Jared Cozen in Vacaville.

 Feel love and reconnect with your partner!
-Matt Lindgren helps couples save their relationships with treatment based on research.
+We help couples save their relationships with treatment based on research.
 You deserve love and connection!

 Anxiety is treatable!
-Matt Lindgren offers innovative, evidence based treatment for PTSD, anxiety, and panic, including EMDR, exposure therapy, and Cognitive Behavioral Therapy (CBT).
+We offer innovative, evidence based treatment for PTSD, anxiety, and panic, including EMDR, exposure therapy, and Cognitive Behavioral Therapy (CBT).

-Matt Lindgren has a great deal of clinical experience and training treating PTSD, panic, and anxiety disorders using EMDR, exposure therapy, and cognitive behavioral therapy (CBT).
-For several years,he ran a popular group at Kaiser Antioch Mental Health to treat anxiety and panic disorders based on a format he developed from evidence based treatments.
+Matt has a great deal of clinical experience and training treating PTSD, panic, and anxiety disorders using EMDR, exposure therapy, and cognitive behavioral therapy (CBT).

-Matthew Lindgren is a California licensed marriage and family therapist, MFC46969.
+Matthew Rojo is a California licensed marriage and family therapist, MFC46969.
 He earned a master's degree in Clinical Psychology with an emphasis in Social Justice from New College of California.
-He has over 10 years of licensed clinical experience working in a wide variety of settings.
-He currently works full time at Kaiser Richmond Mental Health serving people with severe mental illness, and is working with patients in private practice in Walnut Creek on the weekends.
+He has been in private practice, helping couples and treating PTSD for over 14 years, and in various settings.

 His sensitivity, warmth and sense of humor build strong relationships with clients.